Wire Rope & Steel Cable Lanyards

 2. Set Length & Measurement Points

 Length is usually the most critical dimension on a wire rope lanyard.
 We work with defined measurement points such as center-to-center of pinholes, inside loop dimension, or hardware-edge-to-hardware-edge.
-Together we establish practical tolerances so the lanyard fits and functions correctly.
-Finalizing these details ensure a proper fit in your application.
-This includes:
+Together we establish practical tolerances so the lanyard fits and functions correctly, which includes:

 • How we measure the assembly